Google Translate Button

 • Provide biblical wisdom to maturing believers.

-• Substantially aid in the process of conflict resolution and church restoration.
+• Aid in the process of conflict resolution and church restoration.

-• Aid in providing guidance and direction for the overall ministry of the church.
+• Provide guidance and direction for the overall ministry of the church.

 • Ensure the church’s teaching is doctrinally sound and practically consistent with the Gospel and the teachings of the Bible.

-Each elder is required to meet the criteria of 1 Timothy 3:1-8 and Titus 1:3-5 regarding character before God and reputation before their family and community.
-However, each elder is gifted differently and called to serve God in different ways.
-Each elder has different personalities, experiences, circumstances, passions, preferences, cultures, and maturity levels.
+Each elder is required to meet the criteria of 1 Timothy 3:1-8 and Titus 1:3-5 regarding character before God and reputation before family and community.
+Each elder is gifted differently, however, and called to serve God in differing ways from others.
+Each elder has a unique personality, experience, circumstance, passion, preference, culture, and maturity level.

-• All are elders are to lead the church by their example, but not all are gifted in leading.
+• Lead the church by their example, but not all are gifted in leading.

-• Some elders are great at one-tone conversations, while are others are better at public speaking.
+• Are great at one-to-one conversations, while others are better at public speaking.

-• Some elders have the ability to remember scripture easily, while others are better at giving sound wisdom.
+• Have the ability to remember scripture easily, while others are better at giving sound wisdom.

-• Some care more about doctrine than people, while others care more about people than doctrine.
+• Care more about doctrine than people, while others care more about people than doctrine.

-• Some elders have a vision for the future of the church, while others are focused on the day-to-day.
+• Have a vision for the future of the church, while others are focused on the present.

-• Some elders are better equipped to handle serious counseling situations, while others may be better at present during times of grief.
+• Can handle serious counseling situations well, while others may excel at being present during times of grief.

-This is why a plurality of elders is the best model for a local church.
-Each brings the value to the leadership, but in different ways.
+These are some reasons why a plurality of elders is the best model for a local church.
+Each brings value to the leadership, but in different ways.

 • What do you feel most passionate about doing as an elder?